hellothisistim/hellothisistim.github.io/_posts/2020-05-01-signs-of-life.md

 Signs of Life is a 6 by 9 inch linen-wrapped hardbound book containing 72 black and white images.
 It is printed in one pass of black ink on 148 pages of 60-pound cream paper.
 The cover is grey and the title and author are stamped in white on the spine.
 Each copy is signed and numbered on the title page.

 Want a copy?
 Great!
 It’s $35, including shipping in the US.
+Click the button below.

-Click this button.
-If you are not located in the US, please email me to get a shipping quote first.
+\*If you are not located in the US, please [email me](mailto:tim@hellothisistim.com) to get a shipping quote first.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">